gavinmgrant/omitplastic/README.md

 # OmitPlastic

 This full-stack app is designed to help people reduce plastic consumption by purchasing products with less plastic content.
+However, this full-stack e-commerce affiliate app that uses Next.js, Prisma, and PostgreSQL can be adapted for other types of products.
+The affiliate marketing program used is [Amazon Associates](https://affiliate-program.amazon.com/).

 ## Technology